Rebirth Year Nineteen (Part 2)

 –Red Hood: Outlaw #52

 Jason has just returned to his childhood neighborhood (The Hill) and reconnected with his old friend Dana Harlowe, who moonlights as a superhero called Strike.
-When haute couture super-villain Tommy Maxx (aligned with newly gangster-styled Killer Croc, who is currently released from Arkham Asylum) blows up Demetrius Korlee Jr‘s sneaker store in the Hill, Red Hood is on the case.
+When haute couture super-villain Tommy Misell aka Tommy Maxx (aligned with newly gangster-styled Killer Croc, who is currently released from Arkham Asylum) blows up Demitrius Korlee Jr‘s GodMode sneaker store in the Hill, Red Hood is on the case.
 The next morning, Jason gets breakfast with Dana and chats with Dana’s family, including her sister, TV newscaster Denise Harlowe.
 As night falls, Maxx’s gang escalates their profile by capturing and executing a bunch of Black Mask’s False Facers.
-Maxx and Croc continue to escalate things by blowing up a tanker and then fighting Red Hood, Strike, and Strike’s crime-fighting partners Kish and Sophia.
+Maxx and Croc continue to escalate things by blowing up a tanker and then fighting Red Hood, Strike, and Strike’s crime-fighting partners Kish (aka Block) and Sophia (aka Edge).
+(Collectively, their group is known as The Watch.)
 When Maxx kidnaps Denise, Red Hood and Strike rescue her and take down the rookie villain.
-With Maxx heading to Arkham Asylum, Croc sells the rest of Maxx’s weapons to Hill gangbangers Gudda and Tiwa.
+With Maxx heading to Arkham Asylum, Croc sells the rest of Maxx’s weapons to Grand Imperial Gang members Gudda and The TrickstersKarim (aka Grimm) and Tiwa (aka Glee).
 The next day, Jason decides to stay in the Hill for good, renting an apartment.
 Batman leaves a housewarming gift for Jason, brining a smile to both their faces.

 –FLASHBACK: From Batman vs Robin #4.
 Together, Batman and Talia secretly watch their son Damian as he wallops Black Spider.